 The firm represents a U.S. taxpayer resident in Israel in a landmark administrative law case against the U.S. Internal Revenue Service and the U.S. Department of Treasury challenging the legality of regulations issued under the 2017 Tax Cut and Jobs Act concerning the so-called Transition Tax (IRC Section 965).
-The lawsuit, which is pending in the United States District Court for the District of Columbia on Plaintiffs' motion for summary judgment, assets that the IRS failed to comply with the Regulatory Flexibility Act, the Paperwork Reduction Act and the Administrative Procedure Act when the Service proposed the Transition Tax Regulations and adopted the final regulations.
+The lawsuit, which is pending in the United States District Court for the District of Columbia on Plaintiffs' motion for summary judgment, asserts that the IRS failed to comply with the Regulatory Flexibility Act, the Paperwork Reduction Act and the Administrative Procedure Act when the Service proposed the Transition Tax Regulations and adopted the final regulations.
 The statutes in question were designed to protect small businesses against burdensome federal regulations.
 The litigation was filed to vindicate the rights of small businesses which have been all but ignored by the Treasury Department and the powers that be in Washington, D.C.

 HAGUE EVIDENCE CONVENTION